Talking Tom & Friends: Talking Ginger 2

-Talking Ginger 2 (formerly Ginger’s Birthday) is a game released in 2013, featuring Ginger.
+Talking Ginger 2 (formerly Ginger's Birthday) is an app released in 2013, featuring Ginger.
 It allows the user to interact with Ginger at his birthday party.
 Until April 2014, the app was known as Ginger's Birthday.

+Talking Ben AI

+Talking Ben AI features Ben as a virtual assistant who responds to users' queries using AI.
+It was soft-launched in South Africa, Slovenia and Cyprus on August 29, 2023, on Android.

+Video games

 My Talking Tom

-My Talking Tom is a virtual pet app released on November 14, 2013, that allows the user to take care of Tom as he grows, and rename and customise him.
+My Talking Tom is a virtual pet video game released on November 11, 2013, that allows the user to take care of Tom as he grows, and rename and customise him.

 My Talking Angela

-My Talking Angela is a virtual pet app released in 2014 that allows the user to take care of Angela as she grows, and rename and customise her.
+My Talking Angela is a virtual pet game released in 2014 that allows the user to take care of Angela as she grows, and rename and customise her.

 Talking Tom Jetski

 Talking Tom Jetski is a game released in 2015 in which the user either plays as Tom or Angela, riding on a jet ski to complete missions.
-As of June 2022, the app is no longer available.
+As of October 2025, the app is no longer available.

 Talking Tom Bubble Shooter

-Talking Tom Bubble Shooter is a bubble-shooting game released in 2015.
-As of June 2022, the app is no longer available.
+Talking Tom Bubble Shooter is a bubble-shooting game like the similar Puzzle Bobble and Bubble Bobble. released in 2015.
+As of June 2025, the app is no longer available.

 Talking Tom Gold Run

-Talking Tom Gold Run is an endless runner game released in 2016, in which the player, as Tom, Angela, Ben, Hank or Ginger, chases a robber while collecting gold bars.
+Talking Tom Gold Run is an endless runner game released in 2016, in which the player, as Tom, Angela, Ben, Hank, Ginger or Becca, chases Roy Rakoon, a Raccoon robber while collecting gold bars.